mhewedy/jasync/README.md

 ```

 > NOTE: It is different from Javascript async await. it when multiple async operation cascaded, you need to wait for the first before invoke the second.

+#### 🎖 Special Thanks

+Special thanks to [Rashad Saif](https://github.com/rashadsaif) and [Hamada Elnoby](https://github.com/hamadaelnopy) for helping in the design, inspring with ideas, and for doing code review.